 It’s therefore important to ensure you will have sufficient assets to pay the accommodation payment required to secure yourself a spot in your facility of choice when the time comes, as well as cover the ongoing aged care fees and your living expenses.

 There are a range of strategies that can be used to reduce aged care fees.
 However, caution needs to be exercised to ensure you have enough money to afford the care you’d want.
-A financial adviser can help you to address this complex issue.
-They can also assist in many other ways.
-This includes helping to address your estate planning needs, in conjunction with your lawyer. .
+We can help you to address this complex issue.